 Full-time Employees.
-A full-time employee means an employee who works a minimum of 30 hours per week.
+A full-time employee means an employee who works a minimum of 36 hours per week in a 12-month measurement period from November 1 to October 31, with any benefit changes (if appliable) effective the following January 1st.
 If you are a full-time employee, you are eligible to apply for coverage on your effective date as a full-time employee.
 See your employer or group sponsor for details.